Indigenous feminism: Critique of white feminism

 Indigenous feminists are often reluctant to engage with western mainstream feminist theory due to its failure to recognize the effects of the gendered process of colonialism on indigenous women, as well as due to a historical pattern of white women not understanding, or not being willing to be allies against, the multiple oppressions faced by Indigenous women.
 Mainstream feminists usually assume that fighting oppression on the basis of sex or gender is the top (or even sole) priority, while seeing indigeneity as of secondary importance.
 Moreton-Robinson has written that white feminists "are extraordinarily reluctant to see themselves in the situation of being oppressors, as they feel that this will be at the expense of concentrating upon being oppressed".
-This focus on putting white women's needs before those of Indigenous women has historical roots, and can make Indigenous feminists weary of homogenizing the supposed goals and rights of "women".
+Furthermore, Andrea Smith has written that Indigenous feminists "are challenging how we conceptualize Indigenous sovereignty -- it is not an add-on to the heteronormative and patriarchal nation-state.
+Rather it challenges the nation-state itself."
 All Indigenous women share the common experience of oppression resulting from colonialism; this is an oppression which they share with all other Indigenous peoples.

-The perspective of Indigenous women is therefore shaped by their historical connection to their landbase and by a legacy of dispossession, racism, and sexism.
+The perspective of Indigenous women is therefore shaped by their historical connection to theirlandbase and by a legacy of dispossession, racism, and sexism.
 Indigenous feminists continue their activism within at times matriarchal contexts, as well as negotiating sexual politics across and within non-white cultures.
 White middle-class feminist women's relative privilege is tied to an often-unquestioned and unacknowledged legacy of benefiting from colonialism and to the dispossession of Indigenous people.
 For Indigenous women, all white feminists have benefited from colonization, and continue to reap benefits accordingly; white women are overwhelmingly and disproportionately represented, have key roles, and constitute the normal standard of womanhood within Australia and other colonial countries.
 According to Darlene Juschka, the problem in addressing Indigenous feminist issues through this lens is that white mainstream feminism was itself infused with a narrative of colonialism.
 It has used indigeneity, racism, heteronormativity, and Christianity as tools to "other" Indigenous people and to justify a need to "civilize" them; as a result, there has been a lack of inclusion of Indigenous women's work in mainstream discourses.